-The next two chapters concern the rich and complex domain of Global Foresight, the third domain in the UPGO Tetrad of forsight domains.
-Global foresight is by far the largest domain, with respect to topics that must be covered, published sources, and of course, the rates of change.
+The next two chapters concern the rich and complex domain of Global Foresight, the last domain in the UPOG Tetrad.
+Global foresight is by far the largest domain, both in topics, published sources, and economic value.
 Global futures are also the issues that most of us like to talk about, on social media, and platforms like r/Futurology.
 We recommend teaching and thinking about Global Foresight last because we believe a good understanding of and practical experience in the other three foresight domains is a prerequisite to creating great foresight in this fourth, most highly valued domain.

-Our approach to Global Foresight is divided into two chapters, and two particularly useful activities, general foresight production (Futurepedia) and entrepreneurial idea production (Futureworthy).
+Our approach to Global Foresight is divided into two chapters, and two particularly useful activities, crowd foresight production (Futurepedia) and entrepreneurial idea production (Futureworthy).
 This chapter describes the first of these activities, a starter platform for crowd foresight production, Futurepedia.
-The next chapter introduces the second, Futureworthy, a coming platform of important global and local problems, and potential public domain product, service, and project ideas to address them, as an aid to social entrepreneurs.
+The next chapter introduces the second, Futureworthy, a starter platform for listing global and local problems, and potential public domain product, service, and project ideas to address them, as an aid to social entrepreneurs.

 Futurepedia Project Overview

 Global foresight needs a number of globally recognized platforms that do their best to aggregate the wisdom of foresighted crowds on a vast number of future-important topics.
 We now have a reasonably good Wikipedia, so we think it’s time to have a globally-recognized Futurepedia.
 Futurepedia covers a topic that Wikipedia traditionally hasn’t allowed: structured thinking and writing about the future, in every topic people care about.
 Because Wikipedia’s editors consider such efforts speculative, the future just doesn’t make it into their wiki, in general.
 That oversight needs to be corrected, by an independent organization with a deep commitment to foresight thinking.